Bridging Finance to Purchase and Renovate Unmortgageable Property

 Property investors and developers can utilise bridging finance to fund the purchase and renovation costs of a property.

 The schedule of works may be simply to make the property mortgageable, for example, by replacing broken or inadequate kitchen and bathroom fixtures.

-Once the renovations have been completed the property can be rented out or sold to home buyers.
+Once the renovations have been completed the property can be rented and remortgaged, or sold, to exit the bridging loan.